 SDP provides mechanisms to prevent lateral movement once users are inside the network.
 However, we must also address how external resources on the internet and public clouds can be accessed while protecting end-users, their devices, and the networks they connect.
 This is where remote browser isolation (RBI) and technologies such as Single Packet Authorization come into the picture.

 What is Remote Browser Isolation?
-Initially, we started with browser isolation, which protects the user from external sessions by isolating the interaction.
-Essentially, it generates complete browsers within a virtual machine on the endpoint, providing a proactive approach to isolate users’ sessions from, for example, malicious websites, emails, and links.
+We started with browser isolation, which protects the user from external sessions by isolating the interaction.
+Essentially, it generates complete browsers within a virtual machine on the endpoint, providing a proactive approach to isolating users’ sessions from, for example, malicious websites, emails, and links.
 However, these solutions do not reliably isolate the web content from the end-user’s device on the network.

 Remote browser isolation takes local browser isolation to the next level by enabling the rendering process to occur remotely from the user’s device in the cloud.
 Because only a clean data stream touches the endpoint, users can securely access untrusted websites from within the perimeter of the protected area.